Parts primed & ready for paint

 4. Damage on the side covers or fenders?
 Cracks, dents, missing rubber grommets, broken tabs, etc. We do some plastic repairs.

-5. Any of the parts Powder Coated
+5. Any of the parts Powder Coated?

 6. What turn around time are you desiring?
-We require at least 1 week of strictly "cure" time before shipping or pick-up + the time to schedule in the paint job
+We require at least 1 week of strictly "cure" time before shipping or pick-up

 1970 Triumph Bonneville T120R